Ben Edelman's Travel-Related Resources

 Airport conditions change -- construction, new security rules, etc. Please watch carefully and don't assume my notes are right.

 For runs that start and end at airport terminals, you'll need to reclear security upon your return.
 Be sure to have appropriate documentation (e.g. boarding pass and photo ID).
-Clearing security in dirty running clothes is unusual but absolutely possible.
+Clearing security in dirty running clothes is unusual but absolutely doable.
+Great time to have TSA PRE access!

 The most difficult crossing is at the exit of the Sepulveda Tunnel.
 Despite signs instructing that pedestrians must not cross, I typically do cross there, when traffic conditions allow.
 Alternatively, cross Imperial twice to enjoy crosswalks all the way.